aiswarya0405/ABC-company-employee-analysis/README.md

 ## Preprocessing Steps

 1. **Loading the Dataset**:
-   - I have loaded the dataset from an Excel file using the pandas library.
+   - I loaded the dataset from an Excel file using the pandas library.

 2. **Fixing Data**:
    - I fixed the "Height" column by replacing it with random numbers between 150 and 180 to ensure the data was consistent.